 The public transport task in Sydney is huge.
 The metro population is around 4.4 million and headed for 6 million in 30 years, so a difficult density-vs-sprawl debate is ongoing.
 Sydney has an exceptionally dense Central Business Disrict (CBD), where more than 70% of workers currently arrive on public transit.
 This doesn’t mean transit is wonderful, only that driving is worse.
 All-day parking in the city can cost over $60/day.

 When it comes to public transit, Sydney seems stuck.
-Over the last decade, Melbourne, Brisbane, and Perth have seen dramatic ridership growth, but Sydney's has been flat, and the public view of Sydney's current transit offering is decidedly negative.
+Over the last decade, Melbourne, Brisbane, and Perth have seen dramatic ridership growth, but Sydney’s has been flat.
+The public view of Sydney’s current transit offering is decidedly negative.
 Public transit in Sydney is seen as an unfortunate necessity, not as a positive feature of a vibrant global city.

-Our project was led by Ron Christie, a former Coordinator General for Rail and former head of the Roads and Traffic Authority, who will always be remembered as the successful director of transport services for Sydney's 2000 Olympic Games.
-Ron convened a diverse group of academics, consultants, and retired public servants to conduct the inquiry, and the draft report -- almost 500 riveting pages -- has now landed firmly in the public domain, with a large splash in the weekend Herald and local television coverage on Saturday.
-The report, or any chapter, can be downloaded here.
+Our project was led by Ron Christie, a former Coordinator General for Rail and former head of the Roads and Traffic Authority, who will always be remembered as the successful director of transport services for Sydney’s 2000 Olympic Games.
+Ron convened a diverse group of academics, consultants, and retired public servants to conduct the inquiry, and the draft report — almost 500 riveting pages — has now landed firmly in the public domain, with a large splash in the weekend Herald and local television coverage on Saturday.
+The report can be downloaded here.